-N. Kang.
-Expires April 15, 2014 [Page 7] In order to make a practical and reasonable method, the proposed method requires only a single cryptographic primitive that is AES with 128bits length of key [AES].
+In order to make a practical and reasonable method, the proposed method requires only a single cryptographic primitive that is AES with 128bits length of key [AES].
 All cryptographic primitives cannot be installed on resource restricted devices, mainly because of limited size of flash or RAM.
-For this reason, CoAP also do not consider all modes of cryptographic operations in DTLS which is a regarded secure protocol for CoAP applications.
+For this reason, CoAP also does not consider all modes of cryptographic operations in DTLS which is a regarded secure protocol for CoAP applications.
 In case of establishing a CoAP session using a pre-shared key mod of DTLS, implementation of cipher suite TLS_PSK_WITH_AES_128_CCM_8 specified in [RFC6655] is mandatory.

-4. Process Flow There are three message exchanges between new node SBI(i) and network (SBR(c) and SBS(s)).
-A controller SBR(c) MAY include functions of both SBR(c) and SBS(s) depending on the size of application domain.
+4. Process Flow

+There are three message exchanges between new node SBI(i) and network node(s) (i.e. SBR(c) and SBS(s)).
+A controller SBR(c) may include functions of both SBR(c) and SBS(s) depending on the size of application domain or the ability of SBR (i.e. computing power and memory).

 Mutual authentication and PSK reconfiguration procedures are shown in Figure 1.